 Wildgrain delivers to the Continental United States.

-To cancel your Wildgrain membership, log into your online Account, scroll down to the bottom of the page and click on Subscription Settings, follow the instructions, select your reason for canceling, then click on “Yes, Stop My Subscription”.
+To cancel your Wildgrain bread subscription, log into your online Account, scroll down to the bottom of the page and click on Subscription Settings, follow the instructions, select your reason for canceling, then click on “Yes, Stop My Subscription”.

 Everything Wildgrain makes is made in small batches with natural, slow fermentation and never-processed clean ingredients.